dimanikulin/fva/README.md

 TBD

 ## Building the code
-For building the code you don't need to have any local environment to set up.
+&nbsp;&nbsp;&nbsp; For building the code you don't need to have any local environment to set up.
 1. So building the code is already done by github.
-I used [[37]](FVADocMD/REFERENCES.md) to help me to set up main GitHub action flow and [this link](https://github.com/jurplel/install-qt-action) to set up QT.
+I used [[37]](FVADocMD/REFERENCES.md) to help me to set up the main GitHub action flow and [this link](https://github.com/jurplel/install-qt-action) to set up QT.
-As soon as any code change is pushed to the GitHub, [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to test.
+As soon as any code change is pushed to GitHub, [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to test.
 2. But if you wish you can use [MS studio solution](./FVASW.sln) to build locally on  Windows or [CMake](./CMakeLists.txt) to build locally on any Windows, Mac or Linux.

 ## Contributing
-You are always welcome to contribute!
-There are many items to help author in.
+&nbsp;&nbsp;&nbsp; You are always welcome to contribute!
+There are many items to help the author in.
-When commit please don't forget about putting the issue ID there.
+When you commit please don't forget about putting the issue ID there.
 TBD - to define the BRANCHING STRATEGY PLAN

 ## Stay in touch
-An author does not provide any support for now, because the development is in hot stage.
+&nbsp;&nbsp;&nbsp; An author does not provide any support for now, because the development is in a hot stage.
 But you can ask him on:
 * [Author Twitter](https://twitter.com/DmytroNikulin)
 * [Author LinkedIn](https://www.linkedin.com/in/dimanikulin/)